aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/default-properties/_index.md

 ---
-title: Load MPP File in Java Using Aspose.Tasks API – Manage Project Properties
+title: Load Project Files in Java and Manage Project Properties
 linktitle: Manage Default Project Properties in Aspose.Tasks
 second_title: Aspose.Tasks Java API
 description: Learn how to load an MPP file in Java and manage project properties with Aspose.Tasks, including setting default properties and converting formats.